‘One size does not fit all’ when it comes to providing the best education for every student.

 Our teachers’ and administrators’ expertise and insights are reflected in the approaches featured in our schools: Lesley Ellis School, Dearborn Academy, Seaport Academy and the STEP Program.
 Advice and support from outside experts and educators from the Harvard Graduate School of Education, Children’s Hospital Boston, the Hallowell Center, Lesley University and others, have helped our schools develop innovative curricula, specialized student supports and creative educational services.
 These programs demonstrate in large and small ways the extraordinary value of teaching students as the individuals they are.

 With the participation of educators from the Schools for Children programs, NISCE is developing and distributing a series of white papers on topics in student-centered education.
 We aim to extend this effort by collaborating with other organizations, schools and researchers in the future on additional titles.
-If you are interested in collaborating with us, please email Executive Director Ted Wilson at email@example.com.
+If you are interested in collaborating with us, please email Executive Director Paul Stein at email@example.com.

 New papers will be added here as they become available.